 Score Free Dropbox Space

 The basic Dropbox account is free and comes with only 2GB of storage space.
 That’s not awful if you’re only syncing some documents between computers, but it starts to feel real cramped real fast if you start adding bigger files.
-You could upgrade your Dropbox account ($99 a year for 50GB or $199 a year for 100GB) but you can easily score up to 16GB of extra space with referrals and additional space beyond that 16GB of referrals with other techniques (my personal Dropbox account, for example, is 18.25GB in size based on referrals and special promotions alone).
+You could upgrade your Dropbox account ($99 a year for 1TB) but you can easily score up to 16GB of extra space with referrals and additional space beyond that 16GB of referrals with other techniques.
 So how can you score this sweet, sweet, free storage?
 Let’s take a look.

-Note: As much as we’d love to help you and your quest to gain referrals, please refrain from spamming the comments of this guide with your referral link.
+Note: As much as we’d love to help you and your quest to gain referrals, please refrain from spamming our forum with your referral link.
 Thanks!

 Link your Dropbox account to your social media accounts (up to 512MB).
 If you go through all the steps on Dropbox’s free space page here, you can score up to 512MB.
 It takes a few minutes tops and you get half a GB of storage for free.
 Incredibly simple things like following @Dropbox on Twitter scores you free space.